Anjali2192/scraping_dynamic_websites/README.md

 ## 🔜 Upcoming Topics to Practice

-- **Scraping all pages** (not just a few)
-  - Loop through until there's no "Next" button
-  - Handle unexpected pagination breaks
 - **Infinite Scroll Handling**
   - Practice using `execute_script()` to scroll and load content
   - Wait for content to dynamically load with delays or conditions